azarc-io/verathread-gateway/docs/docs/shell/navigation.md

         - /myApp/section1
         - /myApp/section2
 - **Dashboard**: places navigation under a root `Dashboards` menu, this menu supports a depth of 1 and is a mega menu
-  - **Slot**: places navigation as Icons within the right side of the site header, max depth is 0 and only pre-defined slots can be used
+- **Slot**: places navigation as Icons within the right side of the site header, max depth is 1 and only pre-defined slots can be used
     - *Note*: There are a maximum of 8 slots (TBD)
     - *Note*: Slots 1 - 5 are reserved for verathread applications and the remaining 3 slots are contextual to the app being loaded
-    - Slots are named like `slot-1` and their number denotes the order they will appear in from left to right
+    - Slots are named like `slot-1` to `slot-8` and their number denotes the order they will appear in from left to right

 ### Data Structure